Skip to Content

 A large sugar cookie sits on the bottom of the tree, a medium sized cookie is in the middle, and a small cookie is on top, all sandwiched with green icing.

-Can these cookies be made ahead of time or freeze them?
-Yes.
+They can also be frozen!
 I would recommend that you make all of the cookies and freeze them in freezer bags.
 Then, when you are ready to serve them, allow the cookies to come to room temperature and then assemble them with the buttercream.
 This way your decorations will still look fresh.

 Christmas Tree Cookies